rammerbot/rammerbot/README.md

 ### <div align="center">I'm Rammer, a full-time Python developer 👨‍💻with proficiency in Data Science 🚀</div>

-- 🔭 I’m currently working on an e-commerce app with React js in frontend and Python with Django for backend
+- 🔭 I’m currently improving my skills in field of Data Science.

 - ❓ Ask me about anything related to science and industrial mechanics